 Look, Photograph, Record

-I identify any post tops that were hidden in previous years and determine a strategy to photograph and record the post tops.
+I identify the post tops hidden in previous years and decide a strategy to photograph and record the post tops.
 I check the tide is low and the weather is favourable.
-Armed with notebook and camera, I go to the beach.
+Armed with a notebook and camera, I go to the beach.

 Notebook